Ghana Bordering Countries: Burkina Faso

 Ghana Satellite Image

-Ghana Country Information: Ghana is located in western Africa.
-Ghana is bordered by the Gulf of Guinea, Cote D'Ivoire (Ivory Coast) to the west, Burkina Faso to the north, and Togo to the east.
+Ghana is located in western Africa.
+Ghana is bordered by the Gulf of Guinea, Cote d'Ivoire (Ivory Coast) to the west, Burkina Faso to the north, and Togo to the east.

 Google Earth is a free program from Google that allows you to explore satellite images showing the cities and landscapes of Ghana and all of Africa in fantastic detail.
 It works on your desktop computer, tablet, or mobile phone.
 The images in many areas are detailed enough that you can see houses, vehicles and even people on a city street.
 Google Earth is free and easy-to-use.